spschweiz/demovox/README.md

 #### Own webserver

-You can use your own webserver with WordPress and map the demovox directory to `[WordPressDir]/wp-content/plugins/demovox`.
+You can use your own webserver (see requirements above) and map the demovox directory to `[WordPressDir]/wp-content/plugins/demovox`.

-As a developer you might want to work on a web server without SSL.
+While developing, you might want to work on a web server without SSL.
 Enable `WP_DEBUG` in `wp-config.php` and you probably want to disable `WP_DEBUG_DISPLAY`.
 Then open the Advanced settings of the plugin in the WordPress backend and disable "Redirect clients to secure HTTPS".

 ### Building assets